TrongNV2003/Summarization-Newspaper/README.md

 # Finetune model for Summarization
+This project is a system for summarizing the context into a short sentence.

-In this project, i use model BARTpho and ViT5.
+In this project, i use model BARTpho and ViT5 for summarizing.

-## Clone source code
+## Source code
 ```bash
 git clone https://github.com/TrongNV2003/Bartpho-summarization-finetune.git
 ```